kaelsihombing/parking_lot/README.md

 1. chmod +x ./bin/run
 2. ./bin/run

-   it will run teh testing and the parking lot
+it will run the testing and the parking lot

 # Frameworks / Libraries